LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 		<kbd>![](./images/media/MoRE_createCluster6.png)</kbd>

-	7. Before saving the cluster, take a look at the related wsadmin commands.
+	7. Before saving the cluster, look at the related wsadmin commands.
 	Click on the link below **Command Assistance** to open the Command Assistance.

 		<kbd>![](./images/media/MoRE_createCluster7.png)</kbd>

-	8. Take a look at the listed commands like **createCluster** and **createClusterMember**.
+	8. Look at the listed commands like **createCluster** and **createClusterMember**.
 You could use these commands to automate the cluster creation.
 Finally close the window by clicking on **x**.

 		<kbd>![](./images/media/MoRE_createCluster8.png)</kbd>